mediamonks/fast-image-sequence/README.md

 ```

 In the options object, you must set the numbers of `frames` and an `imageURL`.
 The `imageURL` is a function that
-takes an
-index as a parameter and returns a string representing the URL of the image at that index in the sequence.
-This allows
+takes an index as a parameter and returns a string representing the URL of the image at that index in the sequence.
-you to dynamically generate the URLs of your images based on their index in the sequence.

 ### Loading images from a tar file